dmh247365/javascript-detailed/Proto/readmePROTO.md

 note we also have an implicit (ie automatically filled in for us) parameter called `this`.

-JavaScript has its prototypal feature
+JavaScript has its prototypal feature which basically says don't worry if you can't find the function/method on the object your currently in, I will go off up the proto and try and find it.

 Object have a connection to other objects through their proto property